Satwik290896/LinuxOS_Project1_BuildBasicKernel/README.md

 2. main.c - Segment base is set here as - "0xb800" and the code to display "hello, world" is also been written.

+# Some Revelations
+I did push more than 40 commits, but unfortunately, my repository got corrupted somehow and need o force push it - which remove all of the github history related to the repository